HWTechClub/Custom-Static-Website-Generator/README.md

 - Database designer and backend dev in giving information about each hugo theme used and ensure that all hugo themes are deployed using the same command.

+# Minimum Requirements:
+1. Used Git before
+2. Integrated Rest Api’s before
+3. Basic Experience with bash (Or willing to learn on the spot)
+4. Build databases before